aarondunn/ChartusAPI/README.md

                 "genre":{"id":"7","title":"Law","icon":"law.png"}}}
         ]

-7. getBook - The action returns book contents by book ID (with list of all chapters and sections).
+7. getBook - The action returns book contents by book ID (with list of all chapters and sections)
 	Parameters:
 	    $id - book ID.
 	To get content of chapters and sections use requests getChapter and getSection